nis65/ansible-debian-router/roles/unifi/README.md

 ## Implementation notes

 This role is somewhat slow as it enforces an `apt-get update` in the last step because the previous tasks add new repos and keys.
 Maybe this should only be done if these pre tasks acutally changed something.

-The unifi stuff in its current state is untested as I don't have spare unifi hardware for testing right now.